iTehdrew/SceneEditorAnimationExample/README.md

 # SceneEditorAnimationExample
-An example of a simple use of SpriteKit animations without code.
+SpriteKit - Apple's native 2D game engine.
+This repo shows how you can quickly make animations without code.